Ireland's prime minister, Leo Varadkar, has resigned

 Varadkar campaigned to legalize same-sex marriage in 2015 and to legalize abortion in 2018.

-Irish elections are due later this year or in early 2025.
-Fine Gael has been trailing in the polls, behind Sinn Fein, a left-wing party with ties to the Irish Republican Army.
+Ireland is suffering a cost of living and housing crisis.
+With Irish elections due later this year or in early 2025, the Fine Gael party has been trailing in the polls, behind Sinn Fein, a left-wing party with ties to the Irish Republican Army.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.